LLNL/shroud/docs/reference.rst

 cxx_class
     The name of the C++ class from the YAML input file.
     Used in generating names for C and Fortran and filenames.
-    When the class is templated, it willl be converted to a legal identifier by adding the *template_suffix* or a sequence number.
+    When the class is templated, it will be converted to a legal identifier by adding the *template_suffix* or a sequence number.

     When *cxx_class* is set in the YAML file for a class, its value will be